celanthe/accessible-events-guide/README.md

 ## Hello and welcome!
 Thank you for viewing this guide.
 It is still a WIP, and more pages will be added over the next few days/weeks/months.

 This repo was inspired by the Gender Inclusive Events guide written by Perry Eising, referenced above.
 Perry is great.
-You should check them out <a href="https://twitter.com/perrysetgo"> on Twitter</a>.
+You should check him out <a href="https://twitter.com/perrysetgo"> on Twitter</a>.

 ### 1. Who this material is for
 This guide is meant for people and organizations that are hosting events.
 In particular, tech-focused and tech-adjacent events.
 It is by no means meant as a hard-line ruleset.